ryan258/song-birds--ai/README.md

 # 🎵 Song Writer AI 🤖

 Welcome to Song Writer AI!
-This is a fun app that helps you create songs using artificial intelligence.
+This fun app helps you create songs using artificial intelligence.
 It's like having a robot friend who loves music and wants to write songs with you!

 ## 🌟 What Does It Do?